Revision

 whose offences are not particularly described and supported by evidence, are dangerous

-No person shall be held to answer for an
+No person shall be held to answer for a

-infamous crime, unless on a presentment or indictment of a grand jury, except
+misdemeanor or felony, unless on a presentment or indictment of a grand jury,

-in cases arising in the defense forces, or in the organized militia, when in
+except in cases arising in the defense forces, or in the organized militia,

-actual service in time of war or public danger; nor shall any person be subject
+when in actual service in time of war or public danger; nor shall any person be

 overt act be subject to be put in jeopardy of the loss of liberty or property